 What I do with my robotic pool cleaner

-Although I may not take my Dolphin pool cleaner out of the pool immediately after it finishes cleaning, and I sometimes forget it and leave it in overnight, I always remove it within 24 hours.
+Although I may not remove my Dolphin pool cleaner from the pool immediately after it finishes cleaning, and I sometimes forget it and leave it in overnight, I always remove it within 24 hours.

-- I take out and clean the filter using a hose to to remove all of the large and small debris
+• I take out and clean the filter using a hose to remove all of the large and small debris

 Can you swim with a robotic pool cleaner in the pool?